 Q. You said in one of your posts that God won’t call those who won’t come, but I know there’s a verse in the bible that says the Holy Spirit will quit coming to you eventually if you don’t respond.
 So how is that not also calling people who won’t come?
 Please help me understand this.

-A. Romans 8:29-30 says those God foreknew He also predestined.
+As for God calling us, Romans 8:29-30 says those God foreknew He also predestined.
 Those He predestined He also called.
 Those He called He also justified, and those He justified He also glorified.
-This implies that He only calls those He foreknew and predestined and that none are lost along the way.
+A careful reading of these two verses shows that He only calls those He foreknew and predestined and that He doesn’t lose any along the way.